 Physicians with a history of TMB or other disciplinary action for abuse, neglect or exploitation must not be eligible for hire or continued employment at any DSHS state hospital.

 In order to ensure that state hospital patients and clients of community mental health clinics are not put at risk of abuse or neglect, the state’s bar to employment must be expanded beyond confirmed Class I abuse.
-If TMB, another state medical board, DSHS licensure or a previous employer confirms that a physician engaged in behavior that would meet the definition of abuse, neglect, or exploitation, this finding should constitute a bar from DSHS employment.
+If TMB, another state medical board, DSHS licensure or a previous employer confirms that a physician engaged in behavior that would meet the definition of abuse, neglect or exploitation, this finding should constitute a bar from DSHS employment.

 DSHS must maintain internally consistent personnel and credentialing files